jcolag/entropy-arbitrage/2025-05-14-firefox-local-storage.md

 Sometimes, the smaller Codidact community means that it takes time to get a response.
 However, in this case, it took about a day for a Derek Elkins‭ to take the step that I stupidly didn't, [checking to see what Firefox does](https://software.codidact.com/posts/293929/293932#answer-293932) in its source code.
 And I thank him profusely for that.

 In his answer, he makes some points that I can probably safely ignore---though I appreciate the thorough job, since someone else probably can't ignore them---but he did find the key.
-The code to store data has a compression type, either uncompressed (`0`) or [Snappy](https://en.wikipedia.org/wiki/Snappy_%28compression%29) (`1`).
+The code to store data has a compression type, either uncompressed (`0`) or {% wiki Snappy_%28compression%29|Snappy|en %} (`1`).
 Go read the full answer.
 I won't quote it here even though he released his answer under the same terms as the blog, but if you need more than the compression algorithm's name, he does a terrific job.

 ## Snappy-ing to It